Congressional Art Competition

 The rules and regulations for the competition are located here.
 Each submission must be accompanied by a release form.

-Finalists will be contacted to collect the physical artwork before April 25th.
-Please contact our office directly at 315-233-4333 with any questions.
+Please contact our office directly with any questions.
 Thank you!